raspberrypilearning/comic-character/en/step_2.md

 ## Add Copyright message to footer

-In this step, you will create a Copyright message and a function to automatically update the current year to add to your footer section.
+In this step, you will create a Copyright message and a function to automatically update the current year.
+You will add this to your footer section.
 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step2" width="100%" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**Copyright**</span> is a legal.
+<span style="color: #0faeb0">**Copyright**</span> is a law that stops people from using someone else's work without their permission.
+It is a legal consideration when building apps on the web or for other devices because of the content used.
+This includes images, videos, music and other ideas.
 </p>

 In modern web design, websites include a footer section, displaying a Copyright message.
 The Copyright message consists of the following: